Akuli/jou/doc/keywords.md

-Unlike a simple `states = [False, False]`, or `states: bool[2]` followed by the `memset()`, the above example won't write beyond the end of the `states` array if someone adds support for a `Middle` mouse button in the future<.
+Unlike a simple `states = [False, False]`, or `states: bool[2]` followed by the `memset()`, the above example won't write beyond the end of the `states` array if someone adds support for a `Middle` mouse button in the future.

 ## `False`